-After reading Coral Davenport’s New York Times article about the recent climate change report issued by the UN’s Intergovernmental Panel on Climate Change (IPCC), I was shocked, scared, and motivated.
-For several days after its release, the article seemed to be all anyone was talking about.
+After learning of the 12-years-left-to-save-the-world-from-climate-apocolypse proclamation laid out in a recent report by the UN’s Intergovernmental Panel on Climate Change (IPCC), I was shocked, scared, and motivated.
+For several days after its release, the report seemed to be all anyone was talking about.
 All across campus, I heard students lamenting the state of our planet, our government, our future.
 The world, we remembered, is screwed.
 And I, like many of my peers, felt antsy, anxious to turn our shared frustration into action.
 I wanted things to change, and I wanted to be a part of that change.

 Many who attended the WesDivest interest meeting on Thursday, Nov.
 15, hope that this change will come in the form of divestment from fossil fuels.
-At many colleges and universities across the country, the divestment debate has dominated conversations surrounding climate change.
+At many colleges and universities across the country, debates over whether or not these institutions should divest their endowments from the fossil fuel industry have dominated conversations surrounding climate change.

 When Sara McCrea ’21 transferred from Brandeis University this fall, she was surprised to find that here at Wesleyan, divestment doesn’t seem to be widely discussed.
 At Brandeis, divestment had become a divisive and consuming issue.
 Divest Brandeis, one of the student groups responsible for the movement, frequently organized sit-ins, coordinated protests, and generally made sure that the campus was talking and thinking about how the institution was profiting off of fossil fuels.
 WesDivest hopes to bring that same conversation back to Wesleyan.